How to Use Allowances in Residential Construction

 A good practice, regardless of whether you are fixed-cost or cost-plus, is to keep a running list of allowances spent for the construction project to track overages/underages before you issue change orders or credit back unused portions.
 Unless it's apparent that the overages will definitely exceed the underages, and in this case, be sure to use change orders early and often.

-For example, a client might overspend on one particular item, in which case you would want to inform them - but perhaps hold off on submitting a change order until the remaining allowance items are chosen.
+For example, a client might overspend on one particular item, in which case you would want to inform them, but perhaps hold off on submitting a change order until the remaining allowance items are chosen.

 It could very well turn out that the remaining items come in under the allowance threshold, negating the overspending on that one item.
-In that case, issuing a change order for one item and credit for the others just creates more work for you and complicates things for your client.
+In that case, issuing a change order for one item and a credit for the others just creates more work for you and complicates things for your client.

-However you handle it, it's critical that you share this strategy with your clients upfront so they understand that if they overspend in the early selections, they might be over budget until the balance of allowance decisions are made.
+However, you handle it, it's critical that you share this strategy with your clients upfront so they understand that if they overspend in the early selections, they might be over budget until the balance of allowance decisions are made.

-Allowances and Mark-up
+Allowances and Markup

 Cost Plus